mendix/CommunityCommons/README.md

 ### Breaking change to XSSSanitize

-In order to mitigate some security vulnerabilities in dependent libraries, the XSSSanitize action has been re-implemented using the [OWASP Java HTML Sanitizer](https://github.com/OWASP/java-html-sanitizer) library.
+In order to mitigate some security vulnerabilities in dependent libraries, in version 7.2.0 the XSSSanitize action has been re-implemented using the [OWASP Java HTML Sanitizer](https://github.com/OWASP/java-html-sanitizer) library.
 This means that any usage of this action in your app needs to be reconfigured.
 It now takes six policy parameters, of which at least one must be non-empty.
 Make sure that the non applicable policy parameters are explicitly filled in with the value `empty`.
 Possible policy values are defined in the `SanitizerPolicy` enumeration.
 The meaning of the policies are defined in the [javadocs](https://static.javadoc.io/com.googlecode.owasp-java-html-sanitizer/owasp-java-html-sanitizer/20180219.1/org/owasp/html/Sanitizers.html).